thenicholasbarnett/CMS_2026PbPb/README.md

 </details>

-<h2>Submitting Condor Jobs</h2>
+<h2>Submitting Processing Jobs</h2>

-An HTCondor wrapper for easy (and fun!)
+- An HTCondor wrapper for easy (and fun!)
 Condor job submission on LXPLUS lives in this repo and [a separate one](https://github.com/thenicholasbarnett/cms-condor-wrapper) — see executable/Condor for the full README.
+- Templates for CRAB3 submissions are also available in this repository, in executable/CRAB.
+There are two templates there, which allow for submissions to CRAB on a user provided list of input files as well as for one or multiple primary dataset(s) on the Data Aggregation System (DAS).
 ___

 <h3>Glossary</h3>